Bjorken expansion in the isotropic Kasner spacetime

 Keepimg in mind that in RHIC the rest masses of the particles are negligible with respect to their kinetic energies, we must have $T_{\alpha}^{\alpha} = 0$.
 Hence, the Eqs.
 (7) and (11) yield

 It is worthwhile to note that there is no contradiction between the tracelessness of $T_{\mu \nu}$ resulting from conformal invariance and the nonvanishing of the bulk viscosity ( Kubo's formula \cite{KT} ) since our treatment is classical.
+In addition, we note that the conservation equation for the energy in the comoving frame \cite{TWMH},